What is a variable expense? Officially, a variable expense is a cost that changes month to month or occurs irregularly.

 5. Treat Variable Expenses Like Monthly Costs

-And now, here’s the clincher: start treating your variable expenses like monthly costs—just like your groceries or your gas.
+And now, here’s the clincher: start treating your variable expenses like monthly costs—just like your groceries, utility bills, or gas.
 Save money for these true expenses each month—so when it’s time to pay them, the money is there.

 This should be simple, right?
 Well, some budgeting tools make this pretty hard—it’s easy to track what you’ve spent but it’s tough to save for future costs.
 If you want to be more intentional about saving for future expenses in bite-sized chunks, check out our award-winning budget software: You Need a Budget.